cternes/openkeepass/README.md

 openkeepass
 ===========

 openkeepass is a java library for reading and writing KeePass databases.
-It is the only java library that supports **KeePass 2.x database files**.
+It is an intuitive java library that supports **KeePass 2.x database files**.

 *Only KeePass files created with version 2.x are supported.
 KeePass files created with version 1.x are NOT supported.*